-It was the morning of February 5, 2018, I was on my way to my very first Metal and Smith Show in New York City.
+It was February 5, 2018, and I was on my way to my very first Metal and Smith Show in New York City.

 I didn’t know what to expect, I just knew I was flattered and grateful to be invited, and was really excited to visit with the designers listed as exhibitors.

-One of the designers I met was Emily Minton, and as she told me her jewelry started from the concrete castings of her master’s architecture thesis, I was intrigued, and knew I needed to share her story.
+When she told me her jewelry started from concrete castings of her master’s architecture thesis, I was intrigued, and knew I needed to share her story.

-Full time architect by day, jewelry designer by night and weekends, Emily merges design elements between jewelry and architecture in her eponymous jewelry line, Minton.
+Full time architect by day, jewelry designer by night and weekends, Emily merges design elements of architecture with jewelry for her eponymous jewelry line, Minton.

-In our conversation I recorded for my podcast, Jewelry Navigator, Emily shared that although she's a full time practicing architect, her jewelry designs and business are her passion.
+In our conversation I recorded for my podcast, Jewelry Navigator, Emily shared that, while she’s a full time practicing architect, her jewelry designs and business are her passion.

-The firm and co-workers where she works are very supportive, and mixing the two interests have worked in her favor.
+The firm where she works is supportive of her jewelry design business, and mixing the two interests have worked in her favor.